Jeanine96/portfolio_jeanine/README.md

 - npm run dev

 ## Usage
-This website is at the moment only suitable for Desktop.
+This website is suitable for Desktop and mobile.

 ## Roadmap
 For the future the following features can be changed/added:
+- Add more interesting projects
-- Make it responsive
+- Make suitable for tablet